 What is the regulatory status of PFOS?

-PFOS has the longest regulatory trail of any PFAS — restricted by the Stockholm Convention in , banned from EU products since , and subject to a 4-parts-per-trillion PFOS maximum contaminant level in US drinking water — roughly four drops in an Olympic swimming pool US drinking water limit since .
-3M announced the voluntary phase-out on 16 May , under EPAUnited States Environmental Protection Agency pressure, after its own data showed PFOS was bioaccumulating in workers and wildlife.
+PFOS has the longest regulatory trail of any PFAS — listed by the Stockholm Convention in , restricted across the EU since , and subject to a 4-parts-per-trillion PFOS maximum contaminant level in US drinking water — roughly four drops in an Olympic swimming pool US drinking water Maximum Contaminant Level finalised in April .
+3M announced the voluntary phase-out on 16 May under the threat of EPAUnited States Environmental Protection Agency action, after the company's own monitoring showed PFOS was bioaccumulating in workers and wildlife.
 Global production at 3M ended by .
-The EPA's 2024 drinking water rule set enforceable limits with compliance required by 2031 after a May 2025 deadline extension EPA 2024 PFAS NPDWR.

 - 3M global production stopped (2002)